CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

 {% include bootstrap/alert.md text=bash color="success" %}

 **Install Ruby**
-- Back in your terminal, install the latest version of ruby by copy/pasting or writing, `rbenv install 2.7.1` and pressing `Enter`.
+- Back in your terminal, install the latest version of ruby by copy/pasting or writing, `rbenv install 2.7.2` and pressing `Enter`.

 {:.alert .alert-warning .my-3}
-Note: 2.7.1 is the latest solid version as of this writing; if you are reading this past August 2020, you may need to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} and install the latest stable version.
+Note: 2.7.2 is the latest solid version as of this writing; if you are reading this past Fall 2020, you may want to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} and install the latest stable version.

-- Now let's set that version as your global Ruby version by entering `rbenv global 2.7.1` into the terminal prompt and pressing `Enter`.
+- Now let's set that version as your global Ruby version by entering `rbenv global 2.7.2` into the terminal prompt and pressing `Enter`.
 - Finally, we're going to rehash, just to be safe: copy and paste the command `rbenv rehash` into your prompt and pressing `Enter`.
 - Now let's see if that worked.
     - Quit your terminal by right clicking (`Control + click`) its icon in your applications menu, and selecting `Quit` from the options that appear.